 - Generally, propagation is done during the fall.

 Calamagrostis Feather Reed Grass Pests and Diseases

-However, watch out for rusts, especially after a long rainy season.
+Fortunately, Karl Foerster is pest and disease-free.
+However, watch out for rust, especially after a long rainy season.

 Karl Foerster Uses

 Karl Foersters are popular ornamental grasses, highly valued for their vertical accents.

 In cool summer, the tall, slender plums move gently with the slightest breeze.